ATMOSPHERE CORE SUMMIT OUTLINES FUTURE VISION FOR HOTELIER

 (MENAFN- EIN Presswire)

-Fun of joy as members of Atmosphere Core's leadership team take a moment to share a momentary laugh together.
+Fun of joy as members of Atmosphere Core's leadership team take time to share a momentary laugh together.

 Our vision is clear - to cultivate an immersive experience that elevates guest satisfaction while honouring local heritage and sustainability.”

-- Mr Salil PanigrahiMUMBAI, INDIA, September 9, 2024 /EINPresswire / -- In line with the group's pioneering approach to hospitality and continual evolution to become the leader in its class of hotels and resorts, on the 5th and 6th of September, Atmosphere Core held a senior leadership summit in Mumbai to debate and plan ahead strategic objectives and share the company's future vision.
+- Mr Salil PanigrahiLONDON, UNITED KINGDOM, September 13, 2024 /EINPresswire / -- In line with the group's pioneering approach to hospitality and continual evolution to become the leader in its class of hotels and resorts, last week, Atmosphere Core held a senior leadership summit in Mumbai to debate and plan ahead strategic objectives and share the company's future vision.

 The Mumbai gathering seamlessly integrated the pioneering mindsets of the newly established India leadership team with senior colleagues and Board Executives from the Maldives as the group prepares to unveil 14 new properties in India over the next three years and deliver its ambitious strategy of 25 properties by 2025.